Hebbuli: Plot

-Nandini finds him in a gym and reaches his hideout, but Ram reach the hideout on time and chase after the person.
-They reach a building (which is under construction) where Ram confronts him and divulges the truth, but he doesn't divulge and tells him that they are dangerous and influential people and kills himself by jumping off the building, but Ram takes his mobile phone and after decoding his mobile data with the help of his army personnel, He discovers the real people behind his Sathyamoorthy's death.
+Nandini finds him in a gym and reaches his hideout, but Ram reach the hideout on time and chase after the man.
+They reach a building under construction where Ram confronts him and the man tells him that they are dangerous and influential people and kills himself by jumping off the building, but Ram takes his mobile phone and after decoding his mobile data with the help of his army personnel, he discovers the real people behind his brother's death.
 The culprit is revealed to be Minister Arasikere Anjanappa and Amruth Shah, who is the president of the pharmaceutical association.
 Arasikere tells him about Ram, where they send Kabir to follow Ram, but Ram eventually captures Kabir and reveals the truth at gunpoint.

-Sathyamurthy decided to start generic medicine after he got disturbed by the driver's family's suicide.
-He discusses it with Arasikere, but Arasikere joins Amruth Shah and Kabir to use the generic medicine for their business profits.
-Sathyamurthy opposes, due to which Arasikere gets Sathyamurthy arrested on false charges for the corporator's murder and suspended from his job.
+Sathyamoorthy decided to start generic medicine after he got disturbed by the driver's family's suicide.
+He discusses it with Anjanappa, but Anjanappa joins Amruth Shah and Kabir to use the generic medicine for their business profits.
+Sathyamurthy opposes, due to which Anjanappa gets Sathyamoorthy arrested on false charges for the corporator's murder and suspended from his job.
 At night, Sathyamurthy calls him, recording the calls for evidence.
-Kabir secretly barged into Sathyamurthy's house with his henchman and blackmails him to hand over the documents related to the generic medicine putting Anuradha and his daughter (who are sleeping) at gunpoint, to which Sathyamoorthy adamantly refuses.
+Kabir secretly barged into Sathyamoorthy's house with his henchman and blackmailed him to hand over the documents related to the generic medicine putting Anuradha and his daughter who are sleeping at gunpoint.
 Kabir finally kills him and stages it as a suicide.

-Amruth Shah and Arasikere torture Anuradha and reveals Ram will abandon his mission and hand over the evidence to them.
+Amruth Shah and Anjanappa torture Anuradha and reveal that Ram will abandon his mission and hand over the evidence to them.
 They planned to kill him and kidnap Sathyamoorthy's daughter.
-Ram hands over Kabir to them, but Arasikere and Amruth Shah kill Kabir for revealing their secrets and thrashes Ram.
-Arasikere then reveals the whole truth of Sathyamurthy's death, who along with Amruth Shah leave him for dead.
+Ram hands over Kabir to them, but Anjanappa and Amruth Shah kill Kabir for revealing their secrets and thrash Ram.
+Anjanappa then reveals the whole truth of Sathyamurthy's death, who along with Amruth Shah leaves him for dead.
 However, Ram reveals that he recorded the whole incident with a spy camera hidden on his jacket and broadcast it on respective news channels, to secretly reveal their hidden face to the public and had also saved Sathyamoorthy's daughter with the help of his colleagues.
 After the revelation, Ram kills them and makes it look like a suicide and reinstate back into the Indian Army.